Literature at U.M.

 As the late astronomer Carl Sagan observed, when you read a book you enter “the mind of another person, maybe somebody dead for thousands of years.
 Across the millennia, an author is speaking clearly and silently inside your head, directly to you.”
 If we care to expand our cultural horizons, our knowledge of human nature, our creative imaginations, and our capacity for empathy, no form of communication is more powerfully effective than literature.

-The study of literature is, at its root, a model for the kinds of engagement that we ought to expect from our citizens: open-minded; open-ended; driven by curiosity; resistant to platitudes and easy truths; committed to a pursuit of deeper understanding; and appreciative of the unique form of human truth conveyed in aesthetic form.
+The study of literature is, at its root, a model for the kinds of engagement that we ought to expect from our citizens: open-minded, driven by curiosity, resistant to platitudes and easy truths, committed to a pursuit of deeper understanding, and appreciative of the unique form of human truth conveyed in aesthetic form.

 We invite you to join us in this task.